RohanPNaher/crud-cookbook/README.md

 # 🍗 CRUD Cookbook 🍱
 Anything but cruddy, CRUD Cookbook is a social app that allows users to post their favorite recipes and view the favorite recipes of others.
 It uses the MEN stack to seemlessly showcase your recipes.
+As per its namesake, CRUD Cookbook features full CRUD capablities across the app in recipe creation and also comment interactions.

 [Post your favorite recipes here!](https://crud-cookbook.herokuapp.com/)